kajananchinniah/Gameboy-Emulator/README.md

 - Pokemon Red
   - Has some graphics issues (e.g. random tiles flash on bootup)

 I tested mostly just the beginning of these games few mins of these games so note that.
-I don't recommend using this emulator for playing games.
+I don't recommend using this emulator for playing games unless you're fine with potential bugs creeping up (at worst, losing your save data).

 ## Future TODOs
 If I decide to pursue this again, I may do the following: